Trespass to Land

-- Property of another: A trespass claim must be brought by a person with a legal interest in the property, such as an owner or tenant.
+- Property of another: A trespass claim must be brought by a person with a legal interest in the property.
+It may be an owner or a third person such as a tenant.

-- Damages: In most states, to establish a viable claim some damage must be suffered.
-The defendant didn’t need to intend to cause the harm, but the defendant’s conduct must be a substantial factor in causing the harm suffered.
+- Damages: In most states, to establish a viable claim, some damage must be suffered.
+This could be anything from the plaintiff's injuries to damage to their land.
+The defendant doesn't need to intend to cause the harm, but the defendant's actions must be a substantial factor in the causation of the harm suffered.